 The Makounta-Voules project is also an effort to protect the island’s cultural heritage.
 A highway linking the cities of Paphos and Polis in western Cyprus is about to undergo a massive expansion, intended to encourage development of the Chrysochou Bay area.
 The road construction project – and the ensuing commercial/residential development – will almost certainly have a negative impact on archaeological remains across the region.
 Our work will serve as an important step toward documenting the Bronze Age occupation of a region that is on the brink of rapid transformation.

 One key priority for our project is the training of future generations of archaeologists.
 We are, therefore, offering a field school in archaeological methods (excavation, survey, mapping, and laboratory skills) and the archaeology of Cyprus.
 Credits will be issued in Anthropology (3 credits) and History (3 credits) from North Carolina State University.
 Interested participants are encouraged to contact Kathryn Grossman for more details.
 Applications must be made through the Study Abroad office at NC State by Feb.
-15. Applications will, however, be accepted and approved on a rolling basis until Feb.
-15, so earlier applications are encouraged.
+15.

 Period(s) of Occupation: Chalcolithic, Early Bronze Age, Middle Bronze Age